Meet Your New User: Designing for Agentic User Experience

 Meet your newest enterprise customer.

 They onboarded in under a minute.
 They work nights, weekends, holidays.
-They never file a support ticket, never join a QBR, never ask for a discount.
+They never file a support ticket.
+They never page oncall.
+They never ask for a rate-limit increase.

 They read every byte of every response you return.
 They remember your API shape better than the engineers who wrote it.
 They have infinite patience for bad documentation and zero tolerance for inconsistent contracts.